A young couple hugging in front of a window.

 More recordkeeping may be required

-For all other noncovered shares, we'll first sell the shares for which we don't have an acquisition date, followed by the shares with the earliest acquisition date.
-As with mutual fund shares, we'll report the basis of the noncovered shares to you, if we know it, but won't send it to the IRS.
+For noncovered shares, we'll first sell the shares for which we don't have an acquisition date, followed by the shares with the earliest acquisition date.
+We'll report the basis of the noncovered shares to you, if we know it, but won't send it to the IRS.

 Get details on covered & noncovered shares